Family Risk Management – 3 Important Tips

 I was on a plane on my way from London, England back to Toronto, Canada.
 After the meal was served, my seatmate engaged me in the development of his risk management business.
 He explained that in his industry the identification of risks was the easy part.
 Most of his time was the anticipating and monitoring of likely future events which may deflect resources from business operations.
 Family law risk management faces other concerns.

 For those of you who negotiated domestic contracts such as cohabitation agreements (or “prenups”), and separation agreements there may be obligations that continue after the documents are signed.
 Don’t toss the document in your safety deposit box and forget about it.

 To reduce the risk of missing important deadlines to act or critical dates to review your support obligations, follow these 3 tips:

 - Make a copy of the agreement and enter the important dates in your virtual calendar:

 - Installment payments due dates: are they being met?
 If they are late are you entitled to interest?

 - Annual review dates of child and or spousal support payments when you file your tax return: Look over the whole return not only line 150 income from all sources;

 - Your employer bonus dates: does the new amount trigger a ‘material change in circumstances’?
 Is the bonus paid in dividends which form a significant part of your income?
 Are there any repercussions to know about?

-- Does your child’s progression to grade school or to high school prompt a change in the pattern of overnights or parenting arrangement available to you?
+- Does your child’s progression to grade school or to high school prompts a change in the pattern of overnights or parenting arrangements available to you?

 - Annually review the events which may initiate a reduction or termination in your support obligations such as the recipient’s financial self-sufficiency or a child’s marriage.